tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-2/talk-09-talk-09-Introduction_to_Security_and_Forensics/talk-09-Introduction_to_Security_and_Forensics.md

 ---
 icon:
-  type: mdi:shield-lock
+  type: mdi:help-circle-outline
-  color: F44336
+  color: 398126
 ---

-Introduction to Security and Forensics

 This module aims to make the student security aware.
-By the end of the module the student will be co ...
+By the end of the module the student will be conscious of threats to their data and their person, ...